 - It provides less security.

 - C++ helps to create 3D games.

-- A lot of Application such as Adobe Premiere, Photoshop, Google Chrome etc. use the C++ language.
+- A lot of popular applications, such as Adobe Premiere, Photoshop, and Google Chrome leverage the C++ language.

-- Due to the fast performance of C++ many browsers such as Chrome, Mozilla Thunderbird uses C++ scripting.
+- Due to the fast performance of C++, many browsers and web applications like Chrome and Mozilla Thunderbird use C++ scripting.